cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          * If the response is an empty JSON object `{}`, no changes are required to the snapshot settings in the OpenSearch cluster.

-         * If the response contains JSON output, ensure that the `backup_mount` setting is correctly configured.
+         * If the response contains JSON output similar to the example below, ensure that the `backup_mount` setting is correctly configured.
 Refer to the `location` value in the response.
 It should start with `/bkp/backps`.

         ```sh
         {